*During Winter (June 2017 – September 2017) we are only walking Friday, Saturday and Sunday*

-The walk leaves from the Queens Wharf Village (89 Quay Street) — daily* at 10am.
+The walk leaves from the Queens Wharf Village (89 Quay Street) — Friday, Saturday and Sunday at 10am.
 The entire walk will take between 2.5 and 3 hours, and we’ll be walking rain or shine.

 Bookings aren’t necessary, just come on down and look out for your friendly guide who will be holding a bright blue Auckland Free Walking Tours umbrella.